Triler/learngit/readme.txt

-localtest
-git is a distributed system
-git is free software
+git is a distributed version control system git is free software under the gpl